A Discrete Variational Derivation of Accelerated Methods in Optimization: Bregman Lagrangians

 \section{Bregman Lagrangians}

-For the construction of variational integrators for accelerated optimization we need to introduce continuous Lagrangian dynamics defined by Bregman Lagrangians \cite{bregman} and then to analyze their main qualitative dynamical properties \cite{BJW}.
 A Bregman Lagrangian is roughly speaking a time-dependent mechanical Lagrangian whose kinetic part is close to be a metric.
-They are built upon Bregman divergences a particular case of divergence functions.
+They are built upon Bregman divergences \citep{bregman}, a particular case of divergence functions.
+Bregman Lagrangians allow to define variational problems whose solutions minimize an objective function at an exponential rate \citep{BJW}.